SARIF

 Passive Scan Integration

-When using Noir's passive scan feature (-P or --passive-scan), security findings are automatically included in the SARIF output with proper severity mapping:
+When using passive scan (-P or --passive-scan), security findings are included in the SARIF output with severity mapping:

 • Critical/High severityerror level